wetdog/Env_soundrecognition/README.md

 # Env_soundrecognition

-Environmental sound recognition of traffic events such as car, motorcycle, heavy vehicle and horn using librosa and sci-kit learn
+Jupyter notebook exploring the use of librosa and sci-kit learn to recognize a set of environmental sound events related with traffic.
+The dataset was recorded in Medellin using a songmeter sm-2, it will be soon avialable online.